-Columbia Heights, D.C. has recently become a model of urban renewal, full of bustling retail shops and diverse dining options.
-Since 2000, the entire area has experienced a face lift and is now home to top tier restaurants serving up international and classic cuisine often made from locally sourced ingredients.
+Columbia Heights, D.C., has become a model of urban renewal, full of bustling retail shops and diverse dining options.
+Since 2000, the entire area has experienced a rebirth and is now home to top-tier restaurants serving up international and classic cuisine often made from locally sourced ingredients.

 Life in Columbia Heights

-Higher-end dining options run along 11th Street, with bakeries offering artisanal breads and pastries alongside ethnic havens serving up classic overseas fare.
+Higher-end dining options run along 11th Street, with bakeries offering artisan breads and pastries, alongside ethnic havens serving up classic overseas fare.
 If the food isn't enough to get your mouth watering, the shopping just might.
 It doesn't boast the high-end designer shops of Friendship Heights, but there is a great mix of chain retail and quirky D.C. storefronts.
-Buy the latest electronics at a big box store and then stop by the vegan bakery for some healthy dessert options.
+Buy the latest electronics at a big box store, and then stop by the vegan bakery for some healthy dessert options.

-The O Street Market has a new lease on life with a major redevelopment leading to 86,000 square feet of retail space, along with hundreds of luxury apartments, senior living space, condominiums and a hotel.
-With new stores opening up in Columbia Heights, D.C., the entire area has experienced a renaissance.
+The O Street Market, now known asCity Market at O, has a new lease on life with a major redevelopment leading to 86,000 square feet of retail space, along with hundreds of luxury apartments, senior living space, condominiums, and a hotel.
+With new stores opening up in Columbia Heights the entire area has experienced a renaissance.

 Housing in Columbia Heights